ArvindHarinder1/PrivatePreviewDocs/GLDAPwithADLDS.md

 ![SchemaMappingLDAP](/.attachments/AAD-Synchronization/343347/SchemaMappingLDAP.jpg =791x529)

-## Deprovisioning tab
+### Deprovisioning tab

 The default values for **Disable flow** and **Delete flow** are **None**.
 This should remain unchanged.

 ![Deprovisioning](/.attachments/AAD-Synchronization/343347/Deprovisioning.jpg =791x529)

-# Verify Connectivity
+### Verify Connectivity

 Testing Inbound connectivity.

 See [Verify Inbound TCP Port 8585 is Open]() for more information.

-# Verify User Import to ECMA Connector Works
+### Verify User Import to ECMA Connector Works

 A PowerShell script can be used to create a test user using the ECMA connector endpoint.
 This check can be done before an Azure AD application is configured to Provision accounts.

 The [Verify User Import to ECMA Connector Works]() section of the "Azure AD ECMA Connector" CSS wiki has a PowerShell script that calls to the ECMA connector endpoint and imports a test user.

+## Step 5.
+Configure provisioning in Azure AD and Monitor
+Configure provisioning in Azure AD as described in step 4 and step 5 [here](https://github.com/ArvindHarinder1/PrivatePreviewDocs/blob/main/1ECMATutorial.md).

-# Examine Users Imported to AD LDS
+## Step 6.
+Examine Users provisioned to AD LDS

 These steps allow the AD LDS admin to view the users imported in the AD LDS instance.